StephanDreyer05/chronolio/AWS-S3-SETUP.md

    VITE_AWS_S3_BUCKET_NAME=YOUR_BUCKET_NAME
    ```

-## Fallback Behavior

-The S3 integration is designed with fallback mechanisms:

-1. During build time: The AWS SDK dynamic imports are skipped
+3. **Deploy your application**:
+   - The system will use dynamic imports to load AWS SDK at runtime
+   - AWS SDK will not be part of the build process
+   - If AWS SDK successfully loads at runtime and credentials are valid, S3 will be used
-2. During runtime: If AWS credentials are missing or incorrect, the app falls back to server-side storage
+   - If AWS SDK fails to load or credentials are invalid, the system will fall back to server-side storage

-3. When uploading: If S3 upload fails, the app falls back to direct API uploads
+## How the Fallback System Works

+The S3 integration is designed with a graceful fallback mechanism:

+1. **During build**: AWS SDK is not included in the build, avoiding dependency issues
+2. **During runtime**: The code attempts to dynamically import AWS SDK
+3. **S3 Key Handling**:
+   - If AWS SDK loads successfully, images are uploaded to S3 and the key is stored
+   - If AWS SDK fails to load, a fallback "mock key" is generated
+4. **Image Loading**: The system detects fallback keys and renders placeholder images

-This ensures your application will work even if S3 integration is not fully set up.
+This approach ensures your application will always work, with or without AWS S3 configuration.